Seo Tips

 Travel Knowledge

-2. Leverage long tails: searchers now tend to prefer specific queries to general ones, so care about this fact; long tails can also filter qualified visitors for conversion.
+2. Leverage long tails: Searchers now tend to prefer specific queries to general ones, so care about this fact.
+Long tails can also filter qualified visitors for conversion.
 Use keyword suggestions and keyword planners to help you.

 5. Use relevant rich snippets: Rich snippets make you outstanding on the SERP page and increase CTR.